 Speed hiking shoes are built for fast-paced activities.
 They are made of a lightweight design so that there is less weight for the legs to lift.
 This doesn’t mean though that grip, traction, and support are sacrificed.

-Availability of speed hiking shoes in the market
+Availability of men's and women's speed hiking shoes in the market

 Speed hiking shoes are built for the fast-paced, and rapid activities.
 Having a lightweight design gives the shoes less weight for the legs to lift.
 Despite their lightness, speed hiking shoes still offer excellent grip, traction, and support needed for tackling different trails.